conversejs/converse.js/docs/source/configuration.rst

 If set to ``true``, the textarea for composing chat messages will automatically become focused as soon as a chat is opened.
 This means you don't need to click the textarea first before starting to type a message.
+This also applies to the username field which is automatically focused after the login controlbox is loaded.

 For applications where chat is not the main feature, automatic focus of the chat box might be undesired.